joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 # Values, Types, and Operators in JavaScript

-Learn some fundamentals in javascript!
+Learn some fundamentals in JavaScript!

 ## Objectives

-* Understand what values are in javascript.
+* Understand what values are in JavaScript.
 * Know some basic (primitive) types:
   * Number
   * String